-Since the beginning of the year, no director or principal shareholder has received or become entitled to receive a benefit which is required to be disclosed under Section 201(8) of the Singapore Companies Act, by reason of a contract made by the Company or a related corporation with the director or principal shareholder or with a firm of which they are a member, or with a Company in which they have a substantial financial interest except for salaries, bonuses and other benefits as disclosed in the consolidated financial statements.
+Since the beginning of the year, no director has received or become entitled to receive a benefit which is required to be disclosed under Section 201(8) of the Singapore Companies Act, by reason of a contract made by the Company or a related corporation with the director or with a firm of which they are a member, or with a Company in which they have a substantial financial interest except for salaries, bonuses and other benefits as disclosed in the consolidated financial statements.
+Certain directors received remuneration from related corporations in their capacity as directors and/or executives of those related corporations.

-There were certain transactions (shown in the consolidated financial statements) with corporations in which certain directors have an interest.
+There were certain transactions (disclosed in the consolidated financial statements) with corporations in which certain directors have an interest.